dennisdup/ihealth/README.md

 ## DB Structure Brief

-departments - all departments
+departments - all departments<br/>
-patients - all patients
+patients - all patients<br/>
-staff - all medic practitioners visits - records when a patient check-in to hospital treatments - records when a patient records a visit to a medici practitioner
+staff - all medic practitioners<br/>
+visits - records when a patient check-in to hospital<br/>
+treatments - records when a patient records a visit to a medici practitioner